 Our product candidate pipeline is set forth below:

-- \ The trial in Crohn's Disease (IV administration) conducted by Novimmune produced encouraging clinical response.
-TILS strategy is to pursue oral administration with foralubam in NASH and PBC. - \\ A placebo-controlled, randomized, double-blind trial as recommended by FDA for approval is not feasible because patient enrollment in thymoma (rare indication) is extremely slow and could take several years.
+The trial in Crohn's Disease (IV administration) conducted by Novimmune produced encouraging clinical response.
+TILS strategy is to pursue oral administration with foralubam in NASH and PBC.
+We will seek quidance from regulatory authorities for next steps